planelles20/modern-openGL-practice/example10/README.md

-# Moving color grid example using GLM library
+# Perpective color grid example using GLM library

 In this case we pass color as data.